Weekly Program Guide

 Compelling Celtic and Balkan music from diverse regions of the world, mixed with occasional spoken word pieces to illuminate the traditions from which the music originates.

-This Week: Selections from our show archives.
+This week: Selections from our recorded previous programs.

 Tuesday

-Backyard Conservation with Russel Barsh and Madrona Murphy
+Backyard Conservation with Russel Barsh and Madrona Murphy (Local show)

 1:00 pm